Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Introduction

-In this Article, we propose a quantum algorithm for solving the Black-Scholes partial differential equation on a quantum computer.
-We map Black-Scholes equation into a Schr\"odinger equation with a non-Hermitian Hamiltonian.
-In order to simulate its dynamics in a quantum processor \cite{QS,SSH,FQS,NODP,SWE,SWEQA,PTSYM}, we embed it into an enlarged Hilbert space with one ancillary qubit.
-As a consequence of this embedding, which enables us to reproduce the dynamics of the non-Hermitian Black-Scholes Hamiltonian, we will need to post-select the result depending on the outcome of the ancillary qubit.
-Moreover, by introducing a second ancillary qubit, we transform the initial boundary condition into a periodic boundary condition.
-This allows us to improve the performance and stability of the algorithm by mitigating edge effects propagation, which leads to an improvement in the accuracy of the solution.
-In comparison with classical solution techniques, our algorithm remarkably provides an exponential speedup when computing the value of the contract for a fixed stock price since the number of terms in the Hamiltonian can be truncated with a polynomial number of terms while keeping the error bounded.
-After benchmarking our algorithm for a wide range of financial parameters, the simulations show a precision comparable to classical algorithms with a quantum circuit comprising 10 qubits and 94 entangling gates to simulate its dynamics in a fault-tolerant quantum computer, and furthermore, an expected success probability of the post-selection protocol above 60\%.
+In this Article, we propose a quantum algorithm for solving the dynamics of the Black-Scholes partial differential equation on a quantum computer based on Hamiltonian simulation techniques \cite{Lloyd_1996,Preskill_2018, Tacchino_2019, Georgescu_2014, Barends_2016, Camps_2022, Trotter_1959, Clinton_2021, Efekan_2022, SSH, Low_2019, Childs2012, Suzuki_1976, Pastori_2022, Dong_2021, Campbell_2019, Layden2022, Watkins_2022, Berry_2020, Chen_2021, Berry_2015, jin2022quantum, jin2023quantum,Low_2017}.
+In this sense, our manuscript focuses on the Hamiltonian simulation step as a subroutine to solve the option pricing problem and does not aim to discuss the end-to-end process of such a task.
+In order to achieve this practical task in an efficient way, one can follow the methodology described in \cite{Miyamoto_Kubo}, where the pricing is obtained by solving the backwards PDE up to not the present but some future time.
+In this way, it is possible to evolve the price curve backwards, which we illustrate in this manuscript via Hamiltonian simulation, and the underlying stock forwards (either via SDE or PDE).
+Finally it is possible to efficiently compute the expected value of the price under the distribution of the stock for obtaining the pricing of the derivative.
+To this end, we map Black-Scholes equation into the Schr\"odinger equation, which results into an equivalent problem consisting of simulating a non-Hermitian Hamiltonian.
+Additionally, we impose periodic boundary conditions to achieve an efficient diagonalization of the discretized momentum operator into a quantum computer via the discrete Fourier transform.
+In order to simulate the non-unitary dynamics into a quantum processor \cite{QS,FQS,NODP,SWE,SWEQA,PTSYM}, we embed the time propagator into an enlarged Hilbert space, making use of only one ancillary qubit, using a technique known as \textit{unitary dilation}.
+Thanks to this embedding we can post-select the result depending on the outcome of the ancillary qubit, which allows us to reproduce the dynamics of the non-Hermitian Black-Scholes Hamiltonian.
+Moreover, we use one of the qubits of the spatial discretization to duplicate the initial boundary condition to fit the periodic boundary conditions, leading to an improvement of the performance, accuracy and stability of the algorithm by mitigating edge effects propagation.
+In comparison with previous methods, our algorithm presents a Hamiltonian simulation methodology to solve the Black-Scholes partial differential equation instead of solving the stochastic differential equation.
+The simulations show a precision comparable to classical algorithms with a quantum circuit comprising 9 qubits to simulate the dynamics of the PDE in a fault-tolerant quantum computer, and furthermore, an expected success probability of the post-selection protocol above 60\%.